 Recruiting and training the next generation of publishers in Harlem

-HYPE is a Harlem based organization that teaches youth the publishing industry.
+HYPE is a Harlem-based organization that teaches youth about the publishing industry.
 HYPE aims to teach the skills of Photography & Video, Graphic Design, Production, Writing, and Advertising.

 - Photography and Video: Youth learn how to express their emotions, thoughts, and reactions through photography and video.
-Youth learn how to use photography and video as a method of communication and expression.
-Youth learn how to report stories by using creativity and looking beyond the surface.
-Youth learn how to analyze and critique existing media.
+Youths learn how to use photography and video as a method of communication and expression.
+Youths learn how to report stories by using creativity and looking beyond the surface.
+Youths learn how to analyze and critique existing media.

 - Graphic Design: Youth learn basic skills in publishing through basic to advance technology workshops.
 Youth become accustomed to the latest technology tools to design editorial work.
-Youth learn how to gather photos, videos, and writings to produce content on print and online forms.
-Youth learn how to analyze and critique existing design material.
+Youths learn how to gather photos, videos, and writings to produce content on print and online forms.
+Youths learn how to analyze and critique existing design material.

 - Production: Youth learn basic to advance skills in video production and print production tools.
-Youth learn how to analyze and critique existing production material.
+Youths learn how to analyze and critique existing production material.

 - Advertising: Youth learn professional marketing, sales, and presentation skills.
-Youth learn how to analyze and critique existing advertisement material.
-Youth learn how to use the internet for professional social networking.
-Youth publish and maintain a professional portfolio of advertising work and events.
+Youths learn how to analyze and critique existing advertisement material.
+Youths learn how to use the internet for professional social networking.
+Youth publishes and maintains a professional portfolio of advertising work and events.
 Youth produce sales content that is available to the public.
-Youth broadcast material online (HYPE site), upload portfolios, create an annual HYPE magazine and advertise.
+Youth broadcast material online (HYPE site), upload portfolios, create an annual HYPE magazine, and advertising.

 - Writing: Youth improve literacy skills and become prepared for academic writing by participating in journalism workshops and creative writing workshops.
-Youth learn how to create short and precise stories (blogs and Op-ed pieces).
-Youth learn how to analyze and critique existing written material.
+Youths learn how to create short and precise stories (blogs and Op-ed pieces).
+Youths learn how to analyze and critique existing written material.